 The combination of close proximity to active weather systems arriving from the Atlantic and the extensive areas of upland can lead to notable daily and monthly falls.
 The highest fall in a day was 158.9mm at Tollymore Forest (County Down) on 31 October 1968.
 Periods of prolonged rainfall can lead to widespread flooding.
 For example, autumn 2000 was the wettest for over 100 years with several flooding episodes and included a fall of 167 mm at Silent Valley (County Down) over 48 hours in early November.

-The monthly averages of days with sleet/snow falling and lying at Aldergrove and Parkmore Forest are shown below (a day of lying snow is counted if the ground is more than 50 % covered at 0900).
-Days of sleet/snow falling for Parkmore Forest have been estimated from 1 km grids (to the nearest day), as this station is not manned 24 hours a day.
+The monthly averages of days with sleet/snow falling and lying at Aldergrove and Lough Fea are shown below (a day of lying snow is counted if the ground is more than 50 % covered at 0900).

 The number of days of snowfall and snow cover varies enormously from year to year.
 At many places in the last 50 years it has ranged from none at all in several winters to in excess of 30 days during the winters of 1962/63 and 1981/82.
 Even places near the coast experienced prolonged snow cover during these two winters.
-In heavy snowfalls there can be quite extensive drifting of the snow in strong winds, especially over higher ground, resulting in severe dislocation to transport and power supplies.
-Fortunately such occasions are comparatively rare.
-One recent example was 27 February 2001 when strong NE winds and heavy snow caused travel disruption for up to 5 days and brought down power lines (resulting in power cuts to 70,000 homes), mostly in Counties Antrim and Down.
+Occasionally, in heavy snowfalls there can be quite extensive drifting of the snow in strong winds, especially over higher ground, resulting in severe dislocation to transport and power supplies.
+One example was 27 February 2001 when strong NE winds and heavy snow caused travel disruption for up to 5 days and brought down power lines (resulting in power cuts to 70,000 homes), mostly in Counties Antrim and Down.
+Another example resulted from a cold westerly airflow between 13 and 16 January 1984, when level snow depths reached 25-30 cm even at lower levels.

 Northern Ireland is one of the windier parts of the UK, with the windiest areas being over the highest ground and along the coasts of Counties Antrim and Down.